 - Separate guidance on options for councils in supporting leisure providers has been published by the Welsh Local Government Association (WLGA).

 Protective equipment for staff

-The Welsh Government has published guidance on face coverings and Coronavirus.
+- The Welsh Government has published guidance on face coverings and Coronavirus.
 This covers how and when you could wear a face covering to protect those around you, if you choose to wear one.
-From 27 July 2020 face coverings will be compulsory when travelling by public transport in Wales.
+Note - from 27 July 2020 face coverings will be compulsory when travelling by public transport in Wales.

 Principles to prepare for safe management of indoor and outdoor facilities

 Facilities supporting the public health crisis

 - The resumption of organised sport should not in any way limit the host’s ability to support ongoing usage of the facility for supporting the NHS or key worker requirements.